keepcosmos/beanmother/README.md

 ![image](image.png)

-Beanmother helps to create your various and complex objects super easily with fixtures for testing.
+Beanmother helps to create various objects, simple and complex, super easily with fixtures for testing.
 It encourages developers to write more tests.

-Beanmother is a implementation of [ObjectMother](https://martinfowler.com/bliki/ObjectMother.html) pattern and also fixture replacement tool.
+Beanmother is aa implementation of [ObjectMother](https://martinfowler.com/bliki/ObjectMother.html) pattern and also fixture replacement tool.
 You do not need to write extra code(like factories or builders) for creating test objects.
-Beanmother helps to create fresh and randomized bean objects for every types of test.
-You can use a your bean as it is.
+Beanmother helps to create fresh and randomized bean objects for every type of test.
+You can use a bean as is.

 Java 7 and above are supported.